Mikmik-Source/CODEX-Basic-Fundamentals/README.md

-This file serves as an update of what I'm learning every day, the idea that we should all strive to improve every day, and the knowledge that I'm constantly learning new things.
+This file is an update of my daily learnings; each file contains a variety of challenges, all of which are from Codedex, and I demonstrate that I take part in challenges not only to learn but also to better myself.